Help Syrians survive the conflict

 (CNN)As Syria enters its seventh year of civil war, "the need for humanitarian aid and the protection of Syrian civilians has never been greater," according to UN Secretary-General Antonio Guterres.

-Tuesday, the country faced another crisis -- a chemical attack that killed at least 70 people, including 10 children.
+Recently, the country faced more violence -- 126 people were killed after a bomb targeted a bus of evacuees and a chemical attack killed at least 70 people, including children.

 The fighting has also cost the country more than $16 billion of lost crop and livestock production and destroyed farming assets, according to the UN.